jimm-domingo/jimm-domingo.github.io/_posts/2016-06-20-LEI-3-util-lib.md

 In fact, a lot of its classes for input parameters are based on C++ code that I developed earlier in my career prior to joining the L-II community.
 Since the utility library is independent of LANDIS-II, it can reside outside the `Landis` namespace.

-I wanted the library's namespace to reflect its origins in the [Forest Landscape Ecology Lab][] (FLEL)[^1] at the University of Wisconsin where I was working in 2004.
+I wanted the library's namespace to reflect its origins in the [Forest Landscape Ecology Lab][] (FLEL) at the University of Wisconsin where I was working in 2004.
 At that time, the [naming guidelines][] for NET Framework 1.1 recommended this convention for namespaces:

     CompanyName.TechnologyName[.Feature][.Design]